-I now work as a pirate performer, and for the Black Raven Pirate Ship, as Pirate Antonio Phoenix.
-I am also a St. Augustine Swashbuckler, a pirate group that does fundraising for childhood organizations, such as Make A Wish Foundation and Dreams Come True.
+I now work as a pirate performer and enjoy performing for and entertaining people here in Florida.
 Most important though, I now educate students, doctors, psychiatrists, teachers and my followers on Facebook and Twitter, about us intersex people and how we are being violated.

 Here is the United Nations’ Intersex Fact Sheet